Pope condemns drug trade, corruption in Mexico

 "The overwhelming majority of our people," the archbishop told the pope, "does not want to walk along the path of death and destruction.
 They yearn to live in peace."

-Those words brought comfort to Santa Gurrola, a 38-year-old doctor from Zamora in neighbouring Michoacan state.
+Those words brought comfort to Santa Gurrola, a 38-year-old doctor from Zamora in neighboring Michoacan state.

 "We are all praying so that our beloved Mexico stops being the place of so many murders.
 In my state, drug traffickers control everything.
 We need a blessing from the pope," she said.